 This silo painted to look like a Coors beer can stood near I-35 for years until it was removed to make way for a highway project.
+However, another large silo painted like a Coca-Cola can still stands in Emporia.
 Photo by Kathy Weiser-Alexander.

 The Big Well in Greensburg